 Salaries According to BLS

-Average salaries range from $83,600 to $139,680 (25th to 75th percentile) for careers related to biotech.
+Biotech majors often go into careers where salaries can range from $83,600 to $139,680 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.